forestgrape/coronavirus/ideas_to_explore/hypotheses_nidovirales.md

 * camels are the reservoir hosts of MERS-CoV:
     * the evolution of MERS takes place in camels and not in humans.
     * human are terminal hosts and the reproduction/spread value is about 0.7
     * the sequence data alone indicate at least 50 zoonotic introduction of MERS to humans.
-Extrapolation to all labraratory confirmed MERS cases yields hundreds of introductions to humans.
+Extrapolation to all laboratory confirmed MERS cases yields hundreds of introductions to humans.
 * frequent recombination events occur in the camels.
 * most transmissions to humans occur in the summer months, however large clusters of secondary cases from human to human transmission tend to occur in winter or spring.